mcandre/unmake/PARSING.md

 POSIX make presents two distinct semantics for multiline expressions, using escaped newlines (`\\\n`).

+The portability risk of multiline *rule commands* is relatively minor.
+Most make implementations set the `SHELL` macro to a POSIX compatible sh interpreter able to pre-process escaped newlines, even when make itself runs in certain non-POSIX shells.

+Note that POSIX prohibits escaped newlines in include lines.

 When an escaped newline occurs in a macro definition value, then the escaped newline is replaced with a single space.

-However, POSIX prohibits escaped newlines in include lines.

 When an escaped newline occurs in a rule command, then the escaped newline is preserved and forwarded as a part of the final multiline command to be executed.